 - Porter’s Five Forces Diagram: Fill in this diagram to understand where the product stands in the market.
 Do your research on the market structure and competitors.
 Have a few questions ready about them.

 - SWOT analysis: It’s very important to understand what the company is doing right and what kinds of opportunities it is missing out on.
 So make sure you have a few things to say.

-Remember to ask questions about change.
-When a CEO/founder/president hears that from you, it tells them you are thinking of staying with the company longer term, as you are evaluating the business at both short-term and long-term.
+Remember to ask questions about change and the future of the company.
+When a CEO/founder/president hears discussion about change over time , it tells them you are thinking of staying with the company long term, demonstrating you have the skills to evaluate the business for both short-term and long-term considerations.

-Again, it is important to understand that these people, especially founders, have been acting as the Product Managers.
-So, if you get past the final interview stage, they are really handing you their baby, and want to be reassured that you are competent enough and care enough about their baby.
-So ask the right questions related to their baby, like how it will grow, exit, or handle significant changes.
+Again, it is important to understand that these people, especially founders, have been acting as Product Managers.
+So, if you get past the final interview stage, they are really handing you their baby, and want to be reassured that you are a competent caregiver..
+So, ask the right questions related to their baby, like how it will grow, exit, or handle significant changes.

-Also, keep in mind that this is your golden opportunity to understand if the company is right for you as well.
-Observe the office, the way senior leadership interacts with the employees and understand the overall mood.
+Also, keep in mind that this is your golden opportunity to understand if the company is right for you.
+Observe the office, the way senior leadership interacts with the employees, and understand the overall mood.
 Do you see yourself working here?
 You should interview the company as much as they should interview you.

 Good luck with your final onsite product manager interviews!